-Osmo for iPad games review
+Osmo full review

 Osmo is a new, fun and educational gaming platform for kids, which feels like a real game changer.
 It’s a simple idea done brilliantly well, and will appeal to parents who prefer their children to be a bit more active with their iPad games.